Riverview soccer teams eager to be back on field | Trib HSSN

 “The scrimmage result (3-1 win) gave us a lot of confidence and boosted our excitement for the season.
 We really showed a lot of promise.
 We came up with a lot of chances.”

-Also on the team this year are sophomores Cohen Hoolahan, Spencer Myers and Brandon Williams; as well as freshmen Johnny Bertucci, Quin Catanzaro, Brody Deem, Quin Fischer, Drew Hunter, Simon Meals, Drew Ogrodowski, Matt Orbin and Chris O’Toole.

-Riverview will do battle in Section 3-A against Eden and rival Springdale, as well as Aquinas Academy, Bishop Canevin, Carlynton and Winchester Thurston.
+Riverview will play in Section 3-A against Eden and rival Springdale, as well as Aquinas Academy, Bishop Canevin, Carlynton and Winchester Thurston.

 “The guys are really excited to get out there, prove themselves and push the section to see where we stand against some of the better teams in the WPIAL,” Namey said.